Where Lower Back Pain Begins

 Our two board-certified orthopedic surgeons, Dr. Powers and Dr. Shuster, are fellowship-trained in spine surgery and have dedicated their practices to this specialized field of study.
 With their commitment to continued education through attending courses, lecturing, writing, and actively learning the newest procedures and techniques, our three surgeons are the most highly skilled back, neck, and spine surgeons in the area.

-With the focus of providing our patients a seamless movement across a continuum of back, neck, and spinal care, our surgeons are accompanied by two pain management specialists and an anesthesiologist.
+With the focus of providing our patients with a seamless movement across a continuum of back, neck, and spinal care, our surgeons are accompanied by two pain management specialists and an anesthesiologist.

 Prior to your consultation, new patients will be asked to complete forms, which include medical history, demographic, and insurance information.
 This information, along with any current diagnostic imaging (X-ray, CT, MRI), will be utilized by your doctor to help in your diagnosis and treatment plan.